-For a DPS STA that is scheduled in a Co-BF sequence, the ICF frame shall not be an RTS frame.

-The Co-BF coordinating AP shall transmit a sync frame prior to the data PPDUs transmitted simultaneously by the Co-BF coordinating and Co-BF coordinated APs.
-The sync frame is used to ensure time and frequency synchronization between the two data PPDUs simultaneously transmitted by the Co-BF coordinating and Co-BF coordinated APs, and conveying any information needed to construct a common preamble for both data PPDUs.
+When an AP transmits an ICF frame to a DPS STA that is scheduled in a Co-BF sequence, the ICF shall not be an RTS frame.
+The Co-BF coordinating AP shall transmit a CoBF Trigger frame prior to the two data PPDUs transmitted simultaneously by the Co-BF coordinating and Co-BF coordinated APs.
+The CoBF Trigger frame is used to ensure time and frequency synchronization between the two data PPDUs, and conveys the information needed to construct a common preamble for the two data PPDUs.

 After simultaneously transmitting the two data PPDUs, the Co-BF coordinating and Co-BF coordinated APs may use the existing acknowledgment information polling mechanisms except that it is done sequentially in the two BSSs.
-The acknowledgment information polling process shall be done by the Co-BF coordinating AP first.
+The acknowledgment information polling process shall be performed by the Co-BF coordinating AP first.

 The Co-BF transmission frame sequence described in this subclause is also used for Co-SR transmissions.

+NOTE—The Co-SR frame sequence need not to support EHT EMLSR STAs.

+The coordinated AP shall precorrect its transmission frequency prior to transmitting the CoBF data PPDU based to compensate for the carrier frequency offset estimated from the Co-BF Trigger frame with respect to the coordinating AP.
+The coordinating AP shall not do any frequency correction during the Co-BF transmission sequence.

+NOTE—Frequency precorrection is done for CoBF data PPDU of the coordinated AP regardless of the assigned synchronization roles agreed between he two APs.